 About the Harkin Report

-.
+The report dubbed the Harkin Report after its primary author, is a voluminous write-up of nearly 250 pages that details the operations of 30 for-profit institutions around the country, according to Inside Higher Ed.
 The investigation, which took two years to complete, was headed by Tom Harkin, a Democrat from Iowa.
-The report was issued by the Democratic Majority and the U.S. Senate Committee on Health, Education, Labor and Pensions.
+The report was issued by the Democratic Majority and the U.S. Senate Committee on Health, Education, Labor, and Pensions.

 Findings in the Report